 Via Webex

-David Schmidt, California Clean Money Campaign voiced his support for Vice President Jerdonek’s open source voting program and encourages a demonstration of a system before the 2024 general election.
+David Schmidt, California Clean Money Campaign, voiced his support for Vice President Jerdonek’s work on open source voting and encourages a demonstration of a system before the 2024 general election.

-Alec Bash, former San Francisco resident and voter also supports the open source voting program and discussed the issue of lack of voter participation in San Francisco due (in part) to the lack of national campaigns.
+Alec Bash, a former San Francisco resident and voter, also supports the open source voting policy and discussed the issue of lack of voter participation in San Francisco due (in part) to the lack of national campaigns (which focus on battleground states).
 He encourages registration events and making this a Commission priority as discussed.

-Preston Jordan, Albany (Alameda County) City Council Member again expressed his interest in and support of ranked choice voting.
+Preston Jordan, Albany (Alameda County) City Council Member again expressed his interest in and support of ranked choice voting results reporting.

-Steve Chessin, Santa Clara County Citizens’ Advisory Commission on Elections Santa Clara County shared that his county also uses the same Dominion equipment that San Francisco and has yet to obtain the right choice voting module from Dominion and hopes San Francisco adopts this proposal as it would be beneficial to all California counties.
+Steve Chessin, Santa Clara County Citizens’ Advisory Commission on Elections, shared that his county also uses the same Dominion equipment as San Francisco and has yet to obtain the right choice voting module from Dominion and hopes San Francisco adopts the open source RCV program as it would be beneficial to all California counties.

-Jim Lindsey, Alameda County Elections Commission former San Francisco citizen also supports Open Source Voting and believes the proposed Reporting can and will be a state-wide best practice.
+Jim Lindsey, Alameda County Elections Commission and former San Francisco citizen, also supports Open Source Voting and believes the proposed RCV Reporting can and will be a statewide best practice.
 Mr. Lindsey also emphasized greater registration outreach through trusted community groups.

 Commissioner Hayden Crowley moved to adopt the proposed policies and procedures as presented and President Stone seconded.